jekymin8232/vitalguardai-com/README.md

 White-box AI is not designed around monopoly or closed control.
 It is intended to remain transparent, accessible, and fair, so that everyone can use, examine, improve, and benefit from it equally.

 ### ESG will become a key pillar of national competitiveness.
+**Countries that respect human dignity and treat people with fairness and respect will ultimately receive the highest ESG recognition.
+In the end, ESG standards are evaluated and acknowledged by international institutions, and those institutions naturally value countries that uphold human rights, dignity, and humane governance.**